Skip to main content

 Modifying CLAUDE.md

-Edit CLAUDE.md in your project root.
+Edit docs/CLAUDE.md (or the root AGENTS.md entry point).
 Add your own patterns, anti-patterns, or module-specific instructions.
 Claude picks up changes on the next conversation.

 Adding Bolt Chat Modes